 Patients at various stages of the fertility pathway have been triaged to identify those who are most in need of fertility treatment for clinical reasons.
 These patients will be given priority.
 Following that, we will be seeing patients in around the same order that they would have been seen prior to close down.
 You will appreciate that due to social distancing guidelines that unfortunately we are not going to be able to see our “normal” numbers of patients from the outset and that there will inevitably be delays to your treatment as we catch up.
 Clinic staff are doing everything they can to get everyone seen as quickly and as safely as possible and whilst we appreciate that all our patients are desperate to know when they are likely to be treated we are unfortunately unable to give everyone specific dates at the moment whilst we continue triaging and outpatient appointments.
 We appreciate your patience in waiting to be called.

 Out-patient appointments have restarted.
 Where possible these are done over the telephone but there are some appointments that will require you to come into the fertility department e.g. for a physical examination such as a scan or to sign paperwork.
-Please be aware that some people may be seen out of chronological order at this time but please be assured they will not be “jumping the queue” for treatment and will be asked to wait longer further down the pathway.
-This is to make the best use of staff time before they are needed to participate in treatments.
+Please be aware that some people may be seen out of chronological order at this time but please be assured they will not be “jumping the queue” for treatment and will be asked to wait longer further down the pathway. .
 Therefore it is important that you don’t compare the timescale of your treatment pathway with anyone else you know who is also being seen in the department.
 Egg collections restarted in the week of 15th June.
 We are not working at full capacity initially but are building up to that slowly over the course of a few weeks.

 For us to be able to deliver a safe service in these challenging times you will notice a number of changes to the way we operate.